We are a resale marketplace. Prices may be above or below face value.

 How to Buy Dallas Mavericks Tickets

-Dallas dropped to eleventh place in the standings this past season.
-Their final record was 38-44 and that put them out of the playoffs for the year.
+Dallas dropped to eleventh place in the standings in the 2022-23 season.
+Their final record was 38-44, and that put them out of the playoffs for the year.
 Their final ten games brought just two victories.
 Luka Doncic has already started working on his physical condition for the 2023-24 season.
 The team has the 10th pick in the first round of the draft.
-They are looking to trade that pick for a star player, or combination of players.
+They are looking to trade that pick for a star player, or a combination of players.
 Despite Doncic feeling like he was out of shape in 2022-23, he led the team in scoring with 2138 points.
 Tim Hardaway Jr. scored 1019 total points and had 283 rebounds.
 Christian Wood had 491 rebounds and scored 1114 points.

 Mavericks 2021-22 Season Highlights